caboodle-tech/node-simple-server/README.md

 :heavy_check_mark:&nbsp; You want to add live reloading to the development process of a static site.

-:heavy_check_mark:&nbsp; You want easy two-way communication from the back-end and front-end of your development site with built-in WebSockets ready for use.
+:heavy_check_mark:&nbsp; You want easy two-way communication from the back-end and front-end of your development site or web based application with built-in WebSockets ready for use.

 :heavy_check_mark:&nbsp; You want more fine grained control over the whole live reloading process.

 :heavy_check_mark:&nbsp; You want to easily test your development site on multiple devices; must be on the same LAN.

 :heavy_check_mark:&nbsp; You want to easily setup a LAN application for educational purposes or other development; must be on the same LAN, please consider security implications.

+:heavy_check_mark:&nbsp; You want to easily setup a web based application that leverages the browser as your apps GUI but can interact with system data via websocket; great for internal applications.

 ## Installation